โ† Back to Blog

 1. The Brain Deck

-The Brain Deck is a 52-card deck where each card provides a specific, science-backed strategy for getting unstuck.
-Unlike a productivity app that requires you to navigate menus and make choices when you're already struggling, The Brain Deck works through randomness and constraint — you draw a card based on how you're feeling (stuck, scattered, drained, unable to start, or wanting to quit) and follow the prompt.
+The Brain Deck is a 52-card deck where each card provides a science-backed strategy for getting unstuck.
+Unlike an app that requires navigating menus when you're already struggling, The Brain Deck works through randomness and constraint โ€” you draw a card based on how you feel and follow the prompt.

 2. A Bullet Journal

-The bullet journal system, created by Ryder Carroll, is a customizable analog planning method that uses rapid logging — short, bulleted entries marked with specific symbols — to capture tasks, events, and notes.
-What sets it apart from a regular notebook is the index and migration system: at the end of each month, you review unfinished tasks and deliberately decide whether to move them forward, schedule them, or drop them.
+The bullet journal system, created by Ryder Carroll, uses rapid logging โ€” short, bulleted entries with specific symbols โ€” to capture tasks, events, and notes.
+What sets it apart is the index and migration system: at the end of each month, you review unfinished tasks and decide whether to move them forward, schedule them, or drop them.

 3. A Large Whiteboard or Glass Board

-Whiteboards are underrated thinking tools.
-They make your thoughts visible at a scale that a notebook can't match, allow easy reorganization, and provide the satisfying act of erasing completed items.
-Use one for weekly planning, project mapping, or brain dumps when you're feeling overwhelmed.
+Whiteboards make your thoughts visible at a scale a notebook can't match, allow easy reorganization, and provide the satisfying act of erasing completed items.
+Use one for weekly planning, project mapping, or brain dumps when overwhelmed.
+The impermanence is a feature โ€” it gives you permission to think messily.

 4. A Physical Timer Cube

-Timer cubes are small devices with preset times on each face — flip the cube to the desired side and the countdown begins.
-Common configurations include 5, 15, 25, and 60 minutes.
-They make time boxing effortless by removing the steps of unlocking your phone, opening the clock app, and setting a custom time.
+Timer cubes have preset times on each face โ€” flip the cube to the desired side and the countdown begins.
+Common configurations: 5, 15, 25, and 60 minutes.
+They make time boxing effortless by removing the steps of unlocking your phone and setting a custom time.
+The physical presence creates gentle accountability without stress.

 5. A Sticky Notes System